Infatuated Scarborough woman locked up for four years after hammer attack on former boss

-A love-struck Goth who became “infatuated” with her female boss and attacked her with a hammer has been jailed for four years.
+A love-struck Scarborough woman who became “infatuated” with her female boss and attacked her with a hammer has been jailed for four years.

 Naomi Wheeler, 31, told a psychiatrist she planned to kill her manager by “stoving her head in” and also “hammer to death” her ex-teacher.